 However MacDonald found that IWF activity in other areas may be at risk of contravening human rights.

-relatively easy for IWF analysts to identify.
-Other illegal content, on the other hand, is a much more complicated and controversial area of law, where legal defences are potentially available to publishers that the IWF would not be well placed to
+is relatively easy for IWF analysts to identify.
+Other illegal content, on the other hand, is a much more complicated and controversial area of law, where legal defences are potentially available to publishers that the IWF would not be well

-being plans to investigate and disrupt the distribution of child abuse content over peer-to-peer networks.
-Investigation of peer-to-peer networks, argued MacDonald, inevitably involves a degree of intrusion that, while appropriate in the context of a
+the time being plans to investigate and disrupt the distribution of child abuse content over peer-to-peer networks.
+Investigation of peer-to-peer networks, argued MacDonald, inevitably involves a degree of intrusion that, while appropriate in the

 The MacDonald report is currently before the IWF board, who will decide whether to accept or reject its recommendations.
 The IWF has promised to release the report publicly once a decision has been made.